ArabCoders/errors/README.md

 It can log to multiple services defined by the user, it can also handle different output streams, there is also Policy class to handle Different requirement of logging/displaying/exiting of the application.

+Im working to support Psr3 there is minimal support right now with Logger Class and PSR3 abstract class, we may have to refactor major parts to be compatiable with it.

 ## Install

 Via Composer